OpenVPN/tap-windows6/README.rst

     -c, --clean        do an nmake clean before build -b, --build        build TAP-Windows and possibly tapinstall (add -c to clean before build)
-    -s, --sign         sign the driver files (disabled by default) -p, --package      generate an NSIS installer from the compiled files --cert=CERT        Common name of code signing certificate, default=openvpn --crosscert=CERT   The cross-certificate file to use, default=MSCV-
+    --sign         sign the driver files (disabled by default) -p, --package      generate an NSIS installer from the compiled files --cert=CERT        Common name of code signing certificate, default=openvpn --crosscert=CERT   The cross-certificate file to use, default=MSCV-